IvanOjok/Crop-Disease-Detection/README.md

 </p>

 <p>
-  <h3>Data set used</h3>
+  <h3>Dataset used</h3>
   The dataset was from two sources: MakAI Lab for cassava leaves and Plant Village for tomato leaves.
-The Mak Ai dataset is availabe on the Havard dataverse site <a href="">here</a> while the Plant village dataset is available on Kaggle via this <a href="">link</a>
+The Mak Ai dataset is availabe on the Havard dataverse site <a href="https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/R0KL7R">here</a> while the Plant village dataset is available on Kaggle via this <a href="https://www.kaggle.com/datasets/emmarex/plantdisease">link</a>
 </p>